csci-1301/csci-1301.github.io/lectures/110_while_loops_and_vocabulary/readme.md

 Sentinel controlled loop

-: The exit condition test if a variable has (or is different from) a specific value.
+: The exit condition tests if a variable has (or is different from) a _specific value_.

 User controlled loop

-: The number of iterations depends on the user.
+: The number of iterations depends on the _user_.

 Count controlled loop

-: The number of iterations depends on a counter.
+: The number of iterations depends on a _counter_.

 Note that a user-controlled loop can be sentinel-controlled (that is the example we just saw), but also count-controlled ("Give me a value, and I will iterate a task that many times").